-Two factor authentication is an added layer of protection requiring two modes of authentication – a physical RFID tag and a personal passcode – before unlocking the drive.
+Two-factor authentication is an added layer of protection requiring two modes of authentication – a physical RFID tag and a personal passcode – before unlocking the drive.
 Multiple factors are also known as something you know (a password) and something you have (an RFID badge).

-If you write down the RFID number and keep it in a safe place, you can manually enter in that number on the device prior to entering your passcode and still gain access to the drive if you lose the physical RFID tags.
+If you write down the RFID number and keep it in a safe place, you can manually enter that number on the device prior to entering your passcode and still gain access to the drive if you lose the physical RFID tags.